IanH210596/FypFrontend/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--configuration=$ENV` argument when building the application to pass the environment `$ENV` which may be prod or staging depending on the environment to be deployed for and the API Url for that environment.
+Do not pass any arguments if intending to run on localhost as this will use the default environment settings.

 ## Running unit tests